-Contrary to what many believe, there are a lot of coupons you can print to save on your organic, natural, gluten free (and more) purchases.
+Contrary to what many believe, there are a lot of coupons you can print to save on your organic, natural, gluten-free (and more) purchases.
 The best resource available is MamboSprouts.
 However, there are often coupons on coupons.com as well.

-In addition, take a moment to visit all of the sites for the products you use and sign up for newsletters, or check to see if they have coupons available.
+Also, take a moment to visit all of the sites for the products you use and sign up for newsletters, or check to see if they have coupons available.
 Doing so will often get you coupons that are not available otherwise via those special newsletters.

-Amazon offers really great deals on organic products.
+Amazon offers great deals on organic products.
 The best deals come through the Subscribe & Save program which will knock off another 5 – 20% off of your purchase price plus give you free shipping.
-You can sign up for automatic shipments, if that is an option which works for you.
+You can sign up for automatic shipments if that is an option which works for you.

 Make sure you also carefully check the product descriptions for clipless coupons which can also help you save even more.
 Visit (and bookmark) the Amazon Natural and Organic page.